michaeltilly/tillynetblog/content/my-home-lab-journey/post-14/Provisioning Authentik Middleware with Traefik Reverse Proxy Using Internal Samba AD CA.md

 ```

 This `middleware.yml` file configures Traefik to forward requests to the Authentik outpost container to enforce authentication and pass key user identity headers.

+- `http`: This is the root section for all HTTP-related dynamic configuration in Traefik (e.g., routers, services, middlewares).
+- `middlewares`: Begins the definition of one or more middleware objects that can be referenced by routers.
+- `authentik`: The name you've assigned to this middleware.
+This will be used when attaching it to a router using the label `traefik.http.routers.<name>.middlewares=authentik@file`.
+- `forwardAuth`: Specifies that this middleware uses a **forward authentication** model, where Traefik sends each incoming request to an external authentication server (in this case, Authentik) before passing it to the backend service.
+- `address`: The URL that Traefik will forward incoming requests to for authentication.
+	- This must point to the **Authentik Outpost** service’s endpoint that is designed to work with Traefik as a forwardAuth provider.
+- `trustForwardHeader: true`: Tells Traefik to forward `X-Forwarded-*` headers from the client (e.g., real client IP, host info).
+This is important when the authentication server (Authentik) needs those headers to make access decisions.
+- `authResponseHeaders`: This section lists headers returned from Authentik that should be **passed through** to the final backend service.

+- These headers typically contain user metadata, group memberships, entitlements, and JWT tokens.
+They're essential for the application to know **who is logged in** and **what they're authorized to do**.

 ### `conf/tls.yml`